pyxtal.symmetry module

 get_ferroelectric_groups()[source]

-return the list of possible ferroelectric point groups
+Return the list of possible ferroelectric point groups

 get_free_axis()[source]